wanelo/spanx/README.md

 ### Design

-Spanx can be integrated as part of your application, or can run as a standalone ruby app.
+Spanx can be integrated into part of your application, or can run as a standalone ruby app.
 Spanx requires ruby 1.9.3, and it uses ruby threads to work on a few things in parallel.

 Spanx has two main components: